WHY I AM RUNNING FOR RE-Election TO THE MINNEAPOLIS PARK BOARD:

 Since the flooding of Hiawatha Golf Course in 2014, I have been working closely with staff to ensure that a comprehensive planning process is followed.
 Following the discovery of groundwater pumping in excess of permitted levels, I have continued to advocate for a holistic look at the site's role in the city and the park system.
 My desire is to follow this process through to the implementation of a long term plan for the course that will be sustainable for generations of park users.

 The 5th District Dispatch has allowed me to expand the volume of information residents of the district are receiving about the parks in the area of the city that I represent.
-Continuing to help constituents remain an integral component in the creation of new and improved park spaces will continue to be a big part of the work that I do as a commissioner.
+Continuing to help constituents remain engaged in park planning projects is an integral component in the creation of new and improved park spaces is a big part of the work that I do as a commissioner.